Masters in Accounting

 Your Guide to an Advanced Accounting Degree

-This site strives to be the most comprehensive resource for prospective Masters in Accounting students.
-Visitors can access free student guides, scholarship information, free online lectures, and career outlook data for advanced degrees in Accounting.
+This site strives to be the most comprehensive resource for prospective students in Masters in Accounting (MAc.
+MAcc or MAccy) and Masters in Finance.
+Visitors can access top programs via several ratings systems, student reviews, scholarships, student guides, a jobs board, free online lectures, and career outlook data for advanced degrees in Accounting.
 Prospective students can also research and quickly request free information about an online master’s in accounting degree, program and/or school.
-The site also features non-accounting related programs for students looking to start a career in a different field.
 Thank you for visiting, we hope you find our work useful, and please contact us if we can be of help. -MastersInAccounting.info

 Accounting School Information by State